 Reports and Studies

-Dual Language Learners: Effective Instruction in Early Childhood – article, by Claude Goldenberg, Judy Hicks and Ira Lit that appeared in the American Federation of Teachers’ journal, summarizing research on effective early education for DLLs including the use of the children's primary language where possible, the adoption of effective practices for building English language skills and the involvement of families in supporting children's learning
+- Dual Language Learners: Effective Instruction in Early Childhood-This is a PDF document. – article, by Claude Goldenberg, Judy Hicks and Ira Lit that appeared in the American Federation of Teachers’ journal, summarizing research on effective early education for DLLs including the use of the children's primary language where possible, the adoption of effective practices for building English language skills and the involvement of families in supporting children's learning

-Dual Language Learners: Research Informing Policy – report, from the University of North Carolina-Chapel Hill’s Center for Early Care and Education Research-Dual Language Learners, providing foundational information about to children under the age of six who are DLLs, suggestions for how to better coordinate policies and practices to bridge support to K12 settings and research findings related to effective early childhood programs for those children.
+- Dual Language Learners: Research Informing Policy-This is a PDF document. – report, from the University of North Carolina-Chapel Hill’s Center for Early Care and Education Research-Dual Language Learners, providing foundational information about to children under the age of six who are DLLs, suggestions for how to better coordinate policies and practices to bridge support to K12 settings and research findings related to effective early childhood programs for those children.

-Impact: Feature Issue on Educating K-12 English Language Learners with Disabilities (PDF) – publication, from the University of Minnesota’s Institute on Community Integration and Research & Training Center on Community Living, includes articles on DLL and ESL students with disabilities
+- Impact: Feature Issue on Educating K-12 English Language Learners with Disabilities-This is a PDF document. – publication, from the University of Minnesota’s Institute on Community Integration and Research & Training Center on Community Living, includes articles on DLL and ESL students with disabilities

-Multilingual Children: Beyond Myths and Toward Best Practices (PDF) – report, considers issues that range from the strengths of multilingual children (and the practices early childhood professionals can use to develop those strengths) to who is multilingual with thoughtful attention to supporting young children who may speak different dialects.
+- Multilingual Children: Beyond Myths and Toward Best Practices-This is a PDF document. – report, considers issues that range from the strengths of multilingual children (and the practices early childhood professionals can use to develop those strengths) to who is multilingual with thoughtful attention to supporting young children who may speak different dialects.

-Same Different and Diverse: Understanding Children Who Are Dual Language Learners (PDF) – research article (prepared by the National Center on Cultural and Linguistic Responsiveness for the US Department of Health and Human Services, Administration for Children and Families, Office of Head Start) identifying important similarities between all children, key differences between DLLs and monolingual children and DLLs as a highly diverse group
+- Same Different and Diverse: Understanding Children Who Are Dual Language Learners-This is a PDF document. – research article (prepared by the National Center on Cultural and Linguistic Responsiveness for the US Department of Health and Human Services, Administration for Children and Families, Office of Head Start) identifying important similarities between all children, key differences between DLLs and monolingual children and DLLs as a highly diverse group

 Assessment & Standards Resources, State & Federal Resources